lethalbit/clank/docs/building.md

 ## Configuring

-You can build libalfheim with the default options, all of which can be found in [`meson_options.txt`](https://github.com/lethalbit/clank/blob/main/meson_options.txt).
+You can build Clank with the default options, all of which can be found in [`meson_options.txt`](https://github.com/lethalbit/clank/blob/main/meson_options.txt).
 You can change these by specifying `-D<OPTION_NAME>=<VALUE>` at initial meson invocation time, or with `meson configure` in the build directory post initial configure.

 To change the install prefix, which is `/usr/local` by default ensure to pass `--prefix <PREFIX>` when running meson for the first time.